satyamyadav6286/EduFlow/README.md

 ## 🙏 Acknowledgments

 - Developed by [Satyam Govind Yadav](https://github.com/satyamyadav6286)
-- Special thanks to all contributors and testers
+- Special thanks to all contributors
-- Built with open-source technologies and communities
+- Built with open-source technologies